You ask for a solid list of WordPress SEO and speed optimization tools, I’ll give it to you.

-Google Site Kit – still in beta, this combines Google’s most popular website management tools (Google Search Console, Analytics, AdSense, PageSpeed Insights) into 1 WordPress plugin.
+Google Site Kit – combines Google’s most popular website management tools (Google Search Console, Google Analytics, AdSense, and Google PageSpeed Insights) into 1 WordPress plugin.

 Quick Page/Post Redirect Plugin – fix broken pages or URLs you changed or deleted using redirects.
 Check crawl errors in Google Search Console (or in Yoast) to find your broken links.

 Rank Math – promising SEO plugin by MyThemeShop with a ton of built-in features like rich snippets, Google Search Console integration, multiple keywords optimization, keyword rank tracking, LSI keyword tool, local SEO options, internal linking suggestions, and much more.